 This class is open to students, staff, and faculty at the University of Connecticut.

-The class will be taught in Shippee Hall’s Pequot Room on the Storrs campus.
+The class will be taught in the Family Studies Building Room 103 on the Storrs campus.
 Participants must be able to attend all 4 classes to be eligible for the program.

 The goal of this 12 hour course (4 classes) is to provide realistic self-defense options to men regardless of their physical conditioning.
 Students at all levels of ability, age, experience, and strength will be provided with techniques and information that can be effectively used from the first day of class.
 R.A.D. for men stands for Resisting Aggression with Defense and is designed to empower men to make different decisions when confronted with aggressive behavior.